GDPR: What to be aware of when recruiting customers for user research

 Use a secure data transfer service

 People for Research understand the importance of securely sharing and storing customer data.
 When actively recruiting from a client’s customer base, we use a secure data transfer service that encrypts information when sending it back and forth for review, instead of sending data over email.
+Plus we recommend anonymising personal data, and removing anything that is not explicitly required for the purposes of running the research session.

 A GDPR must-have – informed consent